 Ramen profitable means a startup makes just enough to pay the founders’ living expenses.
 This is a different form of profitability than startups have traditionally aimed for.
 Traditional profitability means a big bet is finally paying off, whereas the main importance of ramen profitability is that it buys you time.

-That’s because it can finally pay off for the founders’ living expenses, thus making it become at least a real business.
-That also buys time to the startup to experiment with growth, product-market fit, venture capital funding to finance further tweaks to its business model.
+That’s because it can finally pay off the founders’ living expenses, thus making it become at least a real business.

 Ramen Profitability as a survival mechanism